kyma-project/api-gateway/docs/user/tutorials/01-70-rate-limit.md

 local_rate_limited
 ```

-Path and header-based rate limit is configured.
+You have configured the path-based and header-based rate limits.
 Remove the RateLimit CR from a cluster.
 ```bash
 kubectl delete ratelimits -n test ratelimit-path-header-sample
 ```